-While last year’s opening session of the Playboy Jazz Festival looked like a bellwether for the future -- celebrating the surge of African and Latin influences in jazz -- this year’s opener pointedly switched course.
-Indeed, Saturday was a reaffirmation of the usual Playboy agenda of rampant, defiant diversity -- which is actually no agenda at all.
+While last year’s opening session of the Playboy Jazz Festival looked like a bellwether for the future — celebrating the surge of African and Latin influences in jazz — this year’s opener pointedly switched course.
+Indeed, Saturday was a reaffirmation of the usual Playboy agenda of rampant, defiant diversity — which is actually no agenda at all.
 Furthermore, it took a nonjazz act, Keb’ Mo’, to kick into gear what up to that point had been a fairly uneventful afternoon — and the most stimulating, most radical act of the lot, Medeski, Martin and Wood, had the good fortune to close the evening.